 6 From the eleventh century to the present day

 From the eleventh to the fourteenth century Ostian marble was reused in the cathedrals of Pisa, Florence, Amalfi and Orvieto.
 A document from 1191 mentions a spot in Ostia called calcaria.
 This is a reference to a lime-kiln, in which marble (floors, statues etc.) was burned to be used as mortar.
 Several lime-kilns have been excavated.
 The search for marble was easy, because Ostia was not entirely buried.
-Richard Coeur de Lion landed at the mouth of the Tiber and saw "immense ruins of ancient walls" (August 26, 1190).
+In August 1190 Richard Coeur de Lion landed at the mouth of the Tiber.
+He saw "immense ruins of ancient walls", and a place called Le Far de Rume - the remains of the lighthouse of Portus.

 In the fifteenth century the castle of Gregoriopolis was rebuilt by cardinal Giuliano della Rovere (this is the present castle).
 It had to protect Rome from incursions by raiders.
 In 1557 there was a major inundation.
 The meandering Tiber changed its course.
 The branch of the Tiber along the castle was cut off, so that the castle became useless.
 The old branch is now filled with earth and known as Fiume Morto ("Dead River").
 The inundation of 1557 also destroyed a large stretch of the ancient Tiber quays.